edemaine/svgtiler/README.md

 height](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox),
 so SVG Tiler automatically works around this by using slightly positive widths and heights in the output `viewBox`.)

+The `boundingBox` attribute used to be called `overflowBox` (prior to v3).
+For backward compatibility, the old name is still supported, but in either case it can cause both overflow and underflow relative to `viewBox`.

 ## Autosizing Tiles